brianhigh/research-computing/Resource_Management_Script.md

 RAM or Random Access Memory, is very fast, but short term memory.
 It's job is to hold the data that the CPU is actively working with.
 If your needs call for large amounts of RAM, you're in luck.
 It's relatively easy to upgrade, and fairly cheap.

-Disks are you used to store data for the long term.
+Disks are used to store data for the long term.
 But, not all disks are created equally.
 There are two main types of disk, Solid State Drives, and Hard Disk Drives.
 An SSD is many times faster than a hard disk, but that comes with much heftier price tag for large amounts of storage.
 Hard Disks on the other hand, have been around for years.
 They are cheap even for storing several terabytes of data.

 With disks, there are 3 basic ways to utilize them.
-The most common is a stand alone drive, either internal or external your computer.
+The most common is a stand alone drive, either internal or external to your computer.
 The next most common is network storage, where the disks live somewhere else on the network.
 Network storage is good for large capacity, but rarely good for high performance.
 The third, is a disk array, which is several disks working together usually in a redundant fashion so data is retained in the event of a disk failing.

 Optimization
 ========================================================